eremitein/pbs-fenix/README.md

-Bash-scripts for simple-primitive but as possible flexible package and building system.
+Bash-scripts for simple-primitive but as possible flexible package and building system (PBS).

-Used in Phoenix GNU/Linux.
+Using in Phoenix GNU/Linux.